Edwin Encarnacion turns 41 today.

 Edwin, Happy Birthday.
 Have a great day.

 It is also Kevin Mench’s birthday.
-He turns 45 today.
-Kevin was half of the two-headed Mencherson monster that delighted (very subtle sarcasm there, for those who weren’t following the team at the time) Jays fans in 2008.
+He turns 46 today.
+Kevin was half of the two-headed Mencherson monster that delighted Jays fans (very subtle sarcasm there, for those who weren’t following the team then) in 2008.

 So Happy Birthday, Kevin and Frank.
 I hope it is a good one.